 Originally published in Quilting the Black-Eyed Pea: Poems and Not Quite Poems (William Morrow, 2002).

-A TASTE OF HEAVEN has received five Community Partnership Grants from the New Orleans Jazz & Heritage Foundation.
+A TASTE OF HEAVEN has received 5 Community Partnership Grants from the New Orleans Jazz & Heritage Foundation.

-Had he lived, who knows where Raymond’s journey might have taken him.
+Had he lived, who knows where his journey might have taken him.

 A TASTE OF HEAVEN takes us down those untraveled roads.